2014–15 North Carolina Tar Heels men's basketball team: Pre-season

-The Tar Heels entered the 2014–15 season lost two starters from the previous season as James Michael McAdoo and P. J. Hairston declared for the 2014 NBA draft.
-However, rising juniors and potential draft picks Kennedy Meeks and Isaiah Hicks decided to return to Chapel Hill and UNC brought in a strong recruiting class including McDonald's All-Americans Justin Jackson, Theo Pinson and Joel Berry.
+The Tar Heels entered the 2014–15 season losing two starters from the previous season, as James Michael McAdoo and P. J. Hairston declared for the 2014 NBA draft.
+However, rising juniors and potential draft picks Kennedy Meeks and Isaiah Hicks decided to return to Chapel Hill and UNC brought in a strong recruiting class including McDonald's All-Americans Justin Jackson, Theo Pinson, and Joel Berry.